ofelcan164/API/sections/folders.md

 Get Folders
 -----------

-* `GET /folders.json` will return all top-level folders viewable by the user
+* `GET /folders.json` will return all top-level folders viewable by the
-* `GET /folders/<folder_id>/children?page=1` will return a paginated set of all child folders, 100 folders per page, of the specified folder along with pagination information.

-_**Note:** the unpaginated version of the child folder endpoint (`GET /folders/<parent_folder_id>/children`) currently works but will be deprecated in the near future so please use the paginated version if building a new integration_

 ```json
 [